HowToGetLicensed

 • Choose your education provider carefully: Compare prices, format (online vs. in-person), and reviews.
 Some providers offer exam prep materials bundled with the course, which can save you money.
 Check the No state licensing required website for a list of approved providers.

-• Don't rush the exam: With only 0 hours required, you can complete the education portion quickly — some providers offer accelerated programs that finish in 2-3 weeks.
+• Don't rush the exam: Since no pre-license education is required, you can focus directly on the application and exam process.
 Use practice exams to identify weak areas before scheduling your test date.

 • Invest in quality tools from the start: A basic locksmith toolkit ($500-$1,500) should include pick sets, key machines, plug followers, and a scope.
 Don't cheap out — quality tools last longer and make you faster.
 Add automotive tools as you grow.